Upbit: History

 Upbit launched in South Korea on October 24, 2017, with the help of its partnership with American cryptocurrency exchange Bittrex.

 Sirgoo Lee was named CEO of Dunamu, Upbit's parent company, on December 21, 2017, with Dunamu founder and CEO Chi-hyung Song assuming the role of chairman.
 Lee previously served as Co-CEO of Kakao Corp. and JOINS, Inc.

 Approximately two months after its launch, Upbit became the top global cryptocurrency exchange in terms of 24-hour trading volume.

 On May 10, 2018, its main office was raided as part of a fraud probe.

 The exchange began expanding into Southeast Asia in late 2018, first by launching in Singapore on October 30, and then beginning services in Indonesia starting January 2019, and Thailand starting January 2021.

 On December 21, 2018, three Upbit officials were indicted for allegedly making fake orders.
 The exchange denied the allegations.

 In December 2018, Upbit became the first cryptocurrency exchange in the world to receive certifications from the Korea Internet and Security Agency for Information Security Management System (ISMS) and the International Organization for Standardization (ISO) for information security (ISO 27001), cloud security (ISO 27017), and cloud privacy (ISO 27018).

-Security incidents and regulations

 On November 27, 2019, Upbit lost about US$48.5 million worth of Ethereum from a hack.

 In September 2021, South Korea started to regulate virtual asset service providers.
+Upbit was the first cryptocurrency exchange to be licensed under the new regulations.